vanHeemstraSystems/docker-quick-start-headstart/2300/README.md

 ## Transcript

-*** WE ARE HERE ***

 Hey everyone, that's it.
 You're done.
 You've completed our Docker Quick Start course.

 However, if you're anything like me, you're already wondering what's next?
 What am I going to learn that's going to help further my knowledge or my career?
 Well, unfortunately, only you can answer that question.

 However, I am here to provide a little bit of guidance.